 The program combines theory and clinical nursing courses, required support courses, and

 Foundational Studies courses.
 An unique feature of the track is the opportunity to earn up to 10 hours of credit through professional portfolio evaluation.
 This portfolio evaluation option provides the experienced nurse the opportunity to demonstrate successful attainment of specific objectives and earn either full or partial credit for selected nursing courses

 The Baccalaureate Track for Registered Nurses offers enrollment on either a full or part-time basis.

-The track is completed through Web-based distance learning.
+The track is completed through online learning.

 Leadership opportunities include: the Indiana State University Student Nurses Association;

 Lambda Sigma Chapter of Sigma Theta Tau, the International Honor Society of Nursing;

 and other University organizations.

 The baccalaureate degree program is recognized as the basic preparation for professional nursing practice and prepares the graduate as a generalist.
 Baccalaureate graduates are prepared to provide direct and indirect nursing care.
 The graduate also is prepared as a communicator, educator, and advocate, and can assume beginning leadership roles.

 In addition, the baccalaureate degree is foundational for graduate study in nursing.